The Online Citizen: Criminal defamation over allegations against Singapore Cabinet ministers

-On 4 September 2018, a letter alleging "corruption at the highest echelons" in the Singapore government was published on TOC.
+On 4 September 2018, a letter written by Daniel De Costa Augustin alleging "corruption at the highest echelons" in the Singapore government was published on TOC.
 This led to computers belonging to Xu being seized by the police for investigation on 21 November 2018, forcing the site to go into a temporary hiatus.
-It was found that the author of the letter had sent it to TOC through a friend's email account who did not intend for the account to be used in such a manner.
-On 21 November 2021, both Xu and the author was found guilty for defamation with the author being guilty for a charge under the Computer Misuse Act.
-On 21 April 2021, Xu was sentenced three weeks jail and the author three months and three weeks.
+It was found that the De Costa had sent it to TOC through a friend's email account who did not intend for the account to be used in such a manner.
+On 21 November 2021, both Xu and De Costa was found guilty for defamation with the author being guilty for a charge under the Computer Misuse Act.
+On 21 April 2022, Xu was sentenced three weeks jail and De Costa three months and three weeks.
 Xu would be appealing against the sentence.
+In May 2023, his sentence was reduced to an S$8,000 fine on appeal.
+By then, Xu had finished serving his three-week sentence and gone to Taiwan.

 38 Oxley Road

 On 1 September 2019, Hsien Loong sent a letter, via the Prime Minister Office, to The Online Citizen's (TOC) editor, Terry Xu over an article that was published on TOC, repeating the claims that he had tried to preserve the house against his father's wishes.
 In the same letter, he wrote that he would be taking legal actions, unless the article is taken down from TOC website and its Facebook page and Xu makes a full apology.
 However, Xu did not comply fully.
 On 5 September 2019, Hsien Loong sued Xu for repeating statements made by Lee's siblings, an action which critics questioned the use of Prime Minister Office resources for personal matters.
 Xu was found guilty in 2021.
 Hsien Loong was awarded S$210,000 in total damages, which he donated to charity.